pypa/packaging.python.org/source/specifications/core-metadata.rst

 This encoding implies that any occurrences of a CRLF followed by 7 spaces and a pipe char have to be replaced by a single CRLF when the field is unfolded using a RFC822 reader.

+Alternatively, the distribution's description may instead be provided in the message body (i.e., after a completely blank line following the headers, with no indentation or other special formatting necessary).

 Description-Content-Type (optional)